 "Getting to Know You" Forms: This form allows me to get to know you a little better.
 These forms will be handed out in class on the first day.
-Student ID Forms are due on September 9.
-These forms must be submitted on September 9 as they help me to create the project teams.
+Student ID Forms are due on September 7.
+These forms must be submitted on September 7 as they help me to create the project teams.

 IMC Project: This team project will be a major focus of the course, with the idea being that the skills you learn over the term will give you the ability to independently generate a complete Integrated Marketing Communication (IMC) Plan for an organization.
-The overall IMC Project concept will be introduced on September 9; and, the guest clients will present their respective projects on September 16.
+The overall IMC Project concept will be introduced on September 7; and, the guest client will present the project and background information on September 14.